The following titles are available from all good stockists, or can be ordered directly from RupertWilloughby@btinternet.com.

 This book attempts to re-create the landscape that Jane Austen would have known.
 At the same time it is a comprehensive survey of Chawton’s thousand-year history – from the turbulent medieval period, when the parish was both the retreat of kings and a centre of organised crime, to the most up-to-date developments.

-It explores the beautiful Elizabethan manor-house – inaccessible to visitors – that was inherited by Jane’s brother, and offers a step-by-step guide to the many historic buildings in the village.
+It explores the beautiful Elizabethan manor-house that was inherited by Jane’s brother, and offers a step-by-step guide to the many historic buildings in the village.

 Constructed mainly from Jane Austen’s letters, from the Knight family archive and from parish records, it draws also upon personal information and site visits as well as dozens of printed sources.
 It is intended not only for Jane’s admirers, but for all who live in or visit Chawton, and who have an interest in its past.